The 7 Best Cooling Pillows for Night Sweats (Tested)

 EXPERT SCORE

+After 6 weeks of daily use, the ventilated core proved highly effective at preventing the heat buildup typical of solid foam.
 The off-gassing smell from the foam is quite strong right out of the box, requiring at least 48 hours in a well-ventilated room before use.
 The six-inch fixed loft also limits its appeal for stomach sleepers who need a flatter profile.
-For back and side sleepers looking for an aggressively ventilated memory foam pillow under $100, the GhostPillow provides outstanding value and reliable cooling.

 6. Saatva Latex Pillow